Skip to main content

 Facilitators

 Upon enrolment the learner must supply the name of a facilitator who will offer support, guidance and feedback to them during the course.
-A facilitator must be a registered pharmacist, or an ACPT (Accuracy Checking Pharmacy Technician) with at least three years' post qualification experience.
-All facilitators will receive a website login to support them in the role.
-Part of the training pack involves an optional module on Medication Errors which we strongly advise is completed.
+The facilitator must be a registered pharmacist or ACPT (Accuracy Checking Pharmacy Technician) with suitable experience.
+They must be a colleague who regularly works alongside the learner and is trained to carry out final accuracy checks of dispensed medicines in the same area of the workplace.
+They will receive a website login for the ACPT Facilitator Course to support them in the role, which includes assessment guidance and resources.

 Revalidation

-From 1st June 2018 we will no longer require those completing the Accuracy Checking Pharmacy Technicians course to re-accredit with us every two years.
-This is because pharmacy technicians are a registered professional in their own right, and from 2018, have a professional duty to revalidate with the GPhC.
+Since 2018 ACPTs are no longer required to re-accredit their certificates every two years.
+This is because pharmacy technicians are registered professionals in their own right, and have a professional duty to revalidate with the GPhC.

 However, we do advise all ACPTs the importance of keeping an accuracy checking portfolio to demonstrate on-going competence post-qualification.
-To support you with this we have devised a framework and toolkit to build your portfolio, which is available to download from the link below.
+To support you with this, we have devised a framework and toolkit to build your portfolio.

 Accuracy Checking Revalidation Service